Crunchyroll UK and Ireland: Original history

-Funimation acquisition
+Sony acquisition

-On 29 May 2019, American anime distributor Funimation announced that they had acquired Manga UK, and was merging its UK and Ireland operations into Manga UK.
-Manga UK managing director Jerome Mazandarani stated that the acquisition would secure more content for Manga Entertainment, whilst being able to pursue licenses outside of Funimation.
+On 29 May 2019, Sony Pictures, the parent company of American anime distributor Funimation, had announced that they had acquired Manga UK, and was merging its UK and Ireland operations into Manga UK.
+Manga UK managing director Jerome Mazandarani stated that the acquisition would secure more content for Manga Entertainment, while being able to pursue licenses outside of Funimation.

 On 30 May 2019, Manga UK announced that they were co-producing the anime television series Cannon Busters with Netflix.

 On 12 April 2021, Funimation announced that Manga Entertainment would officially rebrand to Funimation in the UK and Ireland on 19 April 2021, with the Manga Entertainment brand name remaining on select releases within the region.
 They stated in a press release that the distribution of digital, physical and theatrical anime would continue "without interruption".
 Blue Exorcist and Blue Exorcist: Kyoto Saga joined the Funimation catalog in the UK and Ireland the same day, to celebrate the merger.

 On 28 March 2022, the company changed its legal name to Crunchyroll Manga Ltd. and again on 21 July 2022 to Crunchyroll Ltd.